-System Menu

-The System menu contains the following controls:
+System Menu The System menu contains the following controls: Display Brightness.

-Display Brightness.
 Adjusts the brightness of display.
 Setting range: 0 to 100.
 Reset All to Factory Defaults.
 Sets all parameters for all measurements and modes to the default values.

-Remote Setup...
-Sets GPIB parameters.
+Remote Setup Sets GPIB parameters.
 Refer to the RSA3000B Series Programmer Manual for details.
 Versions and Installed Options.
 Displays the current versions of all standard and optional software, and any third party software licenses.
-Refer to page 2-24 for information about displaying versions and installed options.

-Instrument Setup...
-Sets the fundamental parameters for measurements.
+Refer to page 2-26 for information about displaying versions and installed options.
+Instrument Setup Sets the fundamental parameters for measurements. • Angular Units.

-■ Angular Units.
 Selects degree (default) or radian for the angular unit.
+Digital IQ Output.
+Option 05 Only.
+Turns on or off the digital IQ output from the rear panel connectors.